fcf-framework/short-fcfcpp-StaticVector/README.md

 ---

-If the memory is released in a heap, then the size of the buffer is always distinguished by fixed blocks.
+If the memory is allocated in a heap, then the size of the buffer is always distinguished by fixed blocks.
 The size of the block is determined by the following formula

 <img src="https://github.com/fcf-framework/short-fcfcpp-StaticVector/blob/main/README-sources/heap-func.png?raw=true"/>